-The Committee is also responsible for drawing any significant matters to the attention of the relevant Director General Quarterly Assurance meeting, and the Scottish Government Audit and Assurance Committee.
+The Committee is also responsible for drawing any significant matters to the attention of the relevant DG Quarterly Assurance meeting, and the Scottish Government Audit and Assurance Committee.
 However, the Committee will not own or manage risks.

-Examples members might wish to pursue is set out in Annex A.
+Examples of enquiry members might wish to pursue when considering risk management is set out in Annex A.